- Scotch thistle

-Scotch thistle prefers subhumid temperate regions and grows well in soils of moderate to high fertility.
-The weed is competitive in annual rainfall areas of 500-850 mm.
+Scotch thistle prefers sub-humid temperate regions and grows well in soils of moderate to high fertility.
+The weed is competitive in annual rainfall areas of 500 to 850mm.
 It does not grow well on waterlogged soils.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Scotch thistle grass and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of scotch thistle grass and also the optimum time for treatment.

 Agricultural and economic impacts

-Scotch thistle competes well with pasture resulting in pastures being overrun by this weed.
+Scotch thistle competes well with pasture resulting in them being overrun by this weed.
 It is not grazed by stock due to its dense spines.
 Animals rarely eat the plant.

 Other management techniques

-Changes in land use practices and spread prevention may also support Scotch thistle management after implementing the prescribed measures above.
+Changes in land use practices and spread prevention may also support Scotch thistle management after implementing the prescribed measures.